COVID-19 Updates: uc.edu/publichealth

 Our day-to-day functions primarily involve assisting visitors and departments with completing documents at the beginning of any employment/scholarship contract (W-4’s 8233’s, W-9’s, W-8BENS).
 We also coordinate a variety of programs to provide tax return filing assistance for non-resident and resident aliens, even if they are no longer in the United States.
 View our Employment & Taxes section for more detailed information on paying your taxes in the U.S.

-For the 2016-17 academic year, the University of Cincinnati has established an emergency fund for international students who have experienced a severe and unforeseen economic hardship as a result of emergency circumstances in the home country that are beyond the control of the student or their sponsors.
+The University of Cincinnati has established an emergency fund for international students who have experienced a severe and unforeseen economic hardship as a result of emergency circumstances in the home country that are beyond the control of the student or their sponsors.

 Emergency circumstances can include: